It is nearly impossible to prepare for the unexpected.

 These events can happen at any time and anyplace.

-Some accidents may seem minor, but you'll find out sooner or later that there's a lingering pain you might feel in your back and neck.
+Some accidents and injuries may seem minor, but you'll find out sooner or later that there's a lingering pain you might feel in your back and neck.

 If you're looking for answers about the lingering pain you've been feeling because of a recent car accident, we're here to help you.